cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_PROTOCOLS.md

 This option is deprecated.
-We strongly recommend using CURLOPT_PROTOCOLS_STR(3) instead because this option cannot control all available protocols.
+We strongly recommend using CURLOPT_PROTOCOLS_STR(3) instead because this option cannot control all available protocols!

-Pass a long that holds a bitmask of protocol bits.
+Pass a long that holds a bitmask of CURLPROTO_* defines.
 If used, this bitmask limits what protocols libcurl may use in the transfer.
 This allows you to have a libcurl built to support a wide range of protocols but still limit specific transfers to only be allowed to use a subset of them.
 By default libcurl